sauban/pubsub-server/README.md

 # Boilerplate

-An API boilerplate using expressjs + typescript.
+A PubSub API using expressjs + typescript + docker.

 ## Features

-- TDB
+- Create subscription to topics.
+- Publish messages to topics subscribers.

 ## Technologies